Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 SELECT * FROM repair_logs;
 ```

 You have loaded the AI generated repair logs.
-But we need to format them for efficent RAG.
+But we need to format them for efficient RAG.
 Run the below SQL command to format the repair logs into a format that will optimize our use of the LLM.

 ```sql
 ----------------------------------------------------------------------